raj23manj/springBoot/jokesapp/README.md

   * addition to spring 5, it returns an optional instead of null
   * these dynamic queries like in rails, here they are called JPA Query methods
   * jpa takes care of all implementation
-  * note here no Stereotype declarations for this like @ component, @service ...ect JPA inmplements it so it is avaliable in the
+  * note here no Stereotype declarations for this like @ component, @service ...ect JPA implements it so it is avaliable in the
     Bean Container
   * JPA has @PrePersist and @PreUpdate for automatic update timestamp properties for audit purpose, same thing in hibernate has @CreationTimestamp and @UpdateTimestamp